THE USLAW SUCCESS STORY

 Successes

-Recent verdicts from our USLAW membership.
+Recent verdicts and transactions from our USLAW membership

 Wicker Smith (Central Florida) Rick Ramsey and Kyle Schmitt secure defense verdict in medical malpractice case Wicker Smith partner Rick Ramsey and associate Kyle Schmitt secured defense verdicts on behalf of three doctors in a medical malpractice trial in Flagler County, Florida.
 The plaintiff sued the firm's clients, alleging failure to diagnose and treat an aspirated iron pill.
 The plaintiff allegedly aspirated the pill, spent 11 days in the hospital under the firm's client's care,… Continue Reading